 It all started with one small pizza store in a town of 1800 people in 1981.
-Now, 25 years later, Pizza Ranch has grown into a restaurant chain with 127 locations in over 6 States.
+Now, 25 years later, Pizza Ranch has grown into a restaurant chain with 127 locations in more than 6 states.

 The stores feature a great menu that includes pizza and chicken.

 More recently, Pizza Ranch restaurants added a buffet, which has proved very popular with a whole new slice of the Midwestern market, opening growth opportunities for the franchise.

 “With SpeedLine, we’re really getting the information we need in real time, which allows us to do a much better analysis of our menu and menu items.”